dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/sql.md

 connection.

 :::info
-* This method will work for all sql destinations supported by `dlt`, but not for the filesystem destination.
+* This method will work for all SQL destinations supported by `dlt`, but not for the filesystem destination.
 * Read the [sql client docs](../../ general-usage/dataset-access/dataset) for more information on how to access data with the sql client.
 * If you are simply trying to read data, you should use the powerful [dataset interface](../../general-usage/dataset-access/dataset) instead.
 :::